One Program. Less Hassle.

 IT departments, in particular, receive the notable benefit of shedding mundane support and maintenance tasks surrounding networked printers.
 This allows IT executives to stay focused on higher-level, mission-critical responsibilities.

-Redundant vendors can be eliminated, along with the time and expense of managing multiple service and support contracts.
+Redundant vendors can be eliminated, along with the time and expense of managing multiple services and support contracts.
 When maintenance request procedures become automated, supply orders are fulfilled predictively and timely support responses maximize up-time.

 Managed and track your printing environment.
 MPS offers visibility for you to understand your organization’s printing habits and supply needs by tracking usage.